punchagan/punchagan.muse-amuse.in/content/blog/self-care-tips-for-new-developers.md

 I've only listed down some of the things that I've found helpful.
 But, I hope this serves as a good starting point.
 Also, do take a look at [selfcare.tech](http://selfcare.tech/) for more resources and advice.

+Thanks Akilesh Mani and [Shantanu Choudhary](<http://baali.muse-amuse.in/>) for reading drafts of this and giving helpful suggestions.